kevinaaronson/covid-restaurant-app/README.md

 # Title

-This is the READMEFILE for our project, to be edited soon.
+This is the README file for our project, to be edited soon.